selinaZitrone/Baldauf_et_al_Biocrust_Ecohydrology/data/Readme.md

 analysed in the paper.
 To reproduce the results, please refer to `/model`.
 All `transect.*` files are needed to extract the transect from the model results.

-The result folders are all named `Results_*` where `*` represents the sceanario name.
+The result folders are all named `Results_*` where `*` represents the scenario name.
 Scenarios are:

 - cyano: landscape only covered by cyanobacteria biocrust
 - lichen: landscape only covered by lichen biocrust
 - physical: landscape only covered by incipient cyanobacteria biocrust
-- tabernas: current surfacecover and weather from 2010 for El Cautivo
+- tabernas: current surface cover and weather from 2010 for El Cautivo
-- tabernas_halfrain: current surfacecover and 50% reduced rainfall for El Cautivo
+- tabernas_halfrain: current surface cover and 50% reduced rainfall for El Cautivo
 - zeroCrust: no biocrust cover (bare soil) and weather from 2010 for El Cautivo
 - zeroCrust_halfrain: no biocrust cover (bare soil) and 50% reduced rainfall for El Cautivo